-I educated myself on marketing campaigns for indie authors even though I was trade published.
+I educated myself on marketing campaigns for indie authors even though I was trade-published.
 I built a book website and subscribed to sites for reviews.
-In addition, I produced an animated book trailer that has more hits today than the book FB page!
-But I was not really organized for effective marketing.
+In addition, I produced an animated book trailer that has more hits today than the book’s FB page!
+However, I was not really organized for effective marketing.

 Once you’re ready to publish, prepare all those pitch materials you would prepare for a potential literary agent and publisher.
 You will need these materials for a publicity campaign.
-I place all my book related materials on its own thumb drive so readily available when I need specific files.
+I place all my book-related materials on their own thumb drive so readily available when I need specific files.

 It’s a good idea to create a budget and track your marketing spend.
-Start with the free sites such as Twitter, email, Facebook, Instagram, Pinterest, and LinkedIn and Goodreads.
-Facebook has numerous indie author and book groups.
+Start with free sites such as Twitter, email, Facebook, Instagram, Pinterest, LinkedIn and Goodreads.
+Facebook has numerous indie authors and book groups.
 Don’t forget Meetups, which has book clubs in your area.
 There are other free sites, bloggers, and reviewers, podcasts that would be happy to mention and review your book.